-Faced with the complex challenges of urban water, it has become clear that there is a lack of an inclusive and holistic approach.
-Innovation is needed to realise wise investment, after all, “it takes millions to invest billions wisely”.
+The complex challenges of urban water adaptation, are lacking an inclusive and holistic approach.
+Real innovation is needed to realise wise investment in urban water management as, after all, “it takes millions to invest billions wisely”.
 Under the leadership of the Netherlands Special Envoy for International Water Affairs, Henk Ovink, the Water as Leverage programme provides such an innovation.
-The comprehensive approach consists of a process of engagement, that aims to be stakeholder inclusive.
-The goal, facilitate the development of bankable, sustainable innovations for climate resilience and generate the necessary investments for integral urban water projects.
+Its multi-stakeholder and multisectoral approach facilitates the development of bankable, sustainable innovations for climate resilience, thereby generating the necessary investments for integral urban water projects.
 These locally developed and supported projects will provide real and sustainable climate resilience in cities facing major water challenges made worse by climate change.

 Through a robust analysis and stakeholder workshops, the design teams develop their multi-million dollar water infrastructure project proposals.
 Based on their research and stakeholder engagement, the multi-sector ONE Resilient Semarang design team, led by ONE Architecture & Urbanism with Wetlands International, Deltares and the local NGOs Kota Kita and Hysteria, proposes a vision for the coastal part of the city that includes the restoration of a mangrove “Green Belt” and other blue-green infrastructure.
 This is coupled with planned harbour expansion, industrial areas and seawall-toll road that the Indonesian Government is already developing.